Lecanyu/Notes/english/sentences/index.md

 I always encourage people to prepare as much as you can even if only one day is left, let alone most people have at least several weeks before their on-site interviews.

+If the probability of a flamingo being present is higher, we decide this image contains an instance of a flamingo.
+If it is the other way around, we decide there is no flamingo

 ## Talk about jobs
 I work for XX company.